hbz1220/p-HiSD/README.md

 ## Requirements

 The code was developed and tested using the following software versions.
-While newer versions will likely work, using these specific versions ensures maximum reproducibility:
+While newer versions will likely work, using similar versions is recommended for reproducibility:

-* **MATLAB**: R2025b (Required for experiments where the main computation script is `run.m`, particularly for incomplete Cholesky factorization).
+* **MATLAB**: tested with MATLAB R2025b (Required for experiments where the main computation script is `run.m`, particularly for incomplete Cholesky factorization).
 * **Python**: 3.13.5
   * `numpy` (v2.3.5)
   * `scipy` (v1.17.0)